transloadit/uppy/website/src/docs/aws-s3.md

 ### `host`

-When using [uppy-server](/docs/uppy-server) to sign S3 uploads, set this option to the
+When using [uppy-server][uppy-server docs] to sign S3 uploads, set this option to the root URL of the uppy-server.

 ### `getUploadParameters(file)`

-> Note: When using [uppy-server][] to sign S3 uploads, do not define this option.
+> Note: When using [uppy-server][uppy-server docs] to sign S3 uploads, do not define this option.

 A function returning upload parameters for a file.
 Parameters should be returned as an object, or a Promise for an object, with keys `{ method, url, fields }`.